Jollywatt/typst-fletcher/src/main.typ

 		x.len() >= preds.len() and x.zip(preds).all(((arg, pred)) => pred(arg))
 	}

-	// Up to the first two arguments may be coordinates let first-coord = auto
+	let first-coord = auto
 	let other-coords = ()
 	let found-coords = false